4 Vision

 minicpm = "minicpm-v" # uses Qwen2:7b

-Suppose we want a vision LLM to describe the image of the NVIDIA GPU in Chapter 2, which I placed at the path “img/nvidia.jpeg” in my local PC.
+Suppose we want a VLM to describe the image of the NVIDIA GPU in Chapter 2, which I placed at the path “img/nvidia.jpeg” in my local PC.

 The image features a computer graphics rendering of a computer chip, specifically a graphics processing unit (GPU).
 The GPU is positioned in the center of the frame and appears to be facing towards the right side.
 It has a black and silver color scheme with a fan located on top of it.
 The background of the image consists of green lines that extend from both sides of the frame, creating an abstract pattern.